 Cruse can provide in-house courses tailored to your own specific needs.
 We have a dynamic team of trainers, who are highly skilled and qualified to develop and deliver training to a diverse range of organisations.

 The rate for days in-house training workshop is £1470 + VAT.
-However there are significant discounts available for Voluntary and public sector organisations.
-Our workshop are suitable for groups of up to 20 which would mean cost per head could be as low as £75 plus VAT.
+However, there are significant discounts available for voluntary and public sector organisations.
+Our workshop is suitable for groups of up to 20 which would mean cost per head could be as low as £75 plus VAT.

 Shorter sessions and bespoke quotes for multiple days training available on requests

 For more information about the bespoke training that Cruse can provide for your organisation

 Call 0208 939 9542 or email firstname.lastname@example.org now to discuss your training needs.